 Two bits of the configuration register are used.
 If Bit 6 is 0, which is the power-on default, the device is in operating mode with the ADC converting.
 If Bit 6 is set to 1, the device is in standby mode and the ADC does not convert.
-Standby mode can also be selected by taking the $\overline{\text{STBY}}$ pin low.
+Standby mode can also be selected by taking the STBY pin low.
+In standby mode the values of remote and local temperature remain at the value they were before the part was placed in standby.